Mark-Kramer/Case-Studies-Python/content/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.md

-**Q.** What's happening in the fifth line of this code segment?
+**Q.** What's happening in the second line of this code segment?

-**A.** The fifth line of this code segment is similar to the second line, but it plots the data for the high ambient light condition.
+**A.** The second line of this code segment is similar to the first line, but it plots the data for the high ambient light condition.
 The first input to the `plot` function is the variable `SpikesHigh`.
 The second input to `plot` is a function; here we’re creating an array of 1s, this time with dimensions to match the variable `SpikesHigh`.
 Notice that we multiply this array by a scalar value of 2; this command acts to create a vector of 2s with the same dimensions as the vector `SpikesHigh`.
 The last input to `plot` indicates to display the data using another dot symbol.
 To summarize, here we’re calling the `plot` command to display

 * x-axis values: spike times in the high ambient light condition
 * y-axis values: 2.